 Technically all South African railways are narrow gauge.
-As the definition of narrow gauge is any railway gauge less than the Standard Gauge of George Stephenson being 4’-8½” or 1435 mm, the Cape Gauge of 3’-6” or 1067 mm is de jure narrow gauge.
+As the definition of narrow gauge is any railway gauge less than the British Standard Gauge of George Stephenson being 4’-8½” or 1435 mm, the Cape Gauge of 3’-6” or 1067 mm is de jure narrow gauge.
 However South Africa’s loading gauge is the same as that of Britain and allows for the movement of heavy loads and hence in the South African context a narrow gauge is something less than Cape Gauge.

 Narrow gauge lines became popular worldwide at the end of the nineteenth century, when the initial boom in railway building was over and all the major cities and ports had been linked.
 Small towns and less prosperous communities realized that without a railway they would increasingly fall behind and therefore clamoured for a railway connection.
-As the capital could not be raised to build to main line standards, cheaper ways had to be found and the narrow gauge railway, despite the inconvenience of a break of gauge, was seen as a cost effective solution.
+As the capital could not be raised to build to main line standards, cheaper ways had to be found and the narrow gauge railway, despite the inconvenience of a break of gauge, was seen as a cost-effective solution.
 In fact, it was only the transhipment of goods that posed a problem, as passengers would usually change trains at a branch-line junction station anyway.

 The big plus factor for the narrow gauge was its ability to follow a curving alignment enabling it to hug the contours of the countryside.
 In so doing it reduced to a minimum the amount of expensive earthworks needed.
 Furthermore, since everything was on a smaller scale the initial cost of rails, engines, carriages and wagons was a lot less.

 The idea on a railway line to serve the remote Langkloof had been mooted prior to the Anglo-Boer War.
 The fact that a railway line had been laid through the commonage just south of the nascent town of Walmer, evoked a response.
 A Mr. Mackay took up the cudgels on behalf of the town.
-What he proposed what a connection between the two towns by means of a Branch Line.
-On the basis of his glib overgenerous estimate of 15,000 passengers per week, a public meeting held on 13th December 1905, authorised the Town Council to enter into negotiations regarding the possibility of a line connecting the two towns.
+What he proposed was a connection between the two towns by means of a Branch Line.
+On the basis of his glib overgenerous estimate of 15,000 passengers per week, a public meeting held on 13th December 1905 authorised the Town Council to enter into negotiations regarding the possibility of a line connecting the two towns.

-Murray’s lofty idealism did not match his mathematical ability.
+Mackay’s lofty idealism did not match his mathematical ability.
 With a population of just 884 whites and 1,266 coloureds, the number of residents either working or shopping in the CBD of its larger sibling town, would be a fraction of this estimate.